Jayz2K/skin.KOver/README.md

 # KOver [A Customizable KODI skin]

 KOver (for KODI Overlay) offers a different approach of KODI skins.
 Not just purely designed, it also offers to the user the possibility to **customize it and make thousands of configurations**.
-Born to be a PVR oriented skin with a half screen approach, the way the layout was coded evolved in time to allow to dynamically **change positions, sizes, colors and much more to your needs**.
+Born to be a PVR oriented skin with a half screen view in mind, the way the layout was coded evolved to allow to dynamically **change positions, sizes, colors and much more to your needs**.
 However, because spending time into making it to look how you want is not the taste of everyone, **KOver can also build itself** with some presets.

 * [Official Development thread](http://forum.kodi.tv/showthread.php?tid=207581)